 - What effect will the proposed use of name have on the image of the University as a whole?

 Use of the Tufts name in situations having a potential to diminish or damage Tufts’ image and reputation must be avoided.

 - Will Tufts be able to realize a fair and reasonable gain (through image enhancement or through economic benefit) from the use of its name?

 Related to this is the issue of liability.
 If there is a potential for financial, legal, or reputational risk to the University through the use of its name, for example on a particular product, such use of name should be avoided.

 - Any use of name that refers to the University as a whole must be submitted to the Office of University Counsel for review.
 The Office of University Counsel will review the request and forward it with a recommendation to the Vice President for University Relations, who will make the final decision.
 Specific questions or requests for approval can be emailed to email@example.com.

 - Any use of name that refers to individual schools or units should first be submitted to the Dean or a responsible authority of that school or unit for approval and should then be submitted to the Office of University Counsel for review and transmittal to the Senior Vice President for University Relations.

 - In considering any proposed use, University officials will be guided by the principles outlined above.

-- Use of the official Tufts logo will follow these guidelines and additionally must adhere to the graphic standards outlined in the university’s visual identity manual.
-In most cases such use will require review by the Office of Publications before printing or manufacturing is approved.
+- Use of the official Tufts logo will follow these guidelines and additionally must adhere to the graphic standards outline in the University’s visual identity manual.
+In most cases, such use will require review by the Office of Marketing and Branding before printing or manufacturing is approved.
 The University name may not be used to create new logos and may not be integrated or combined with existing logos.
-Issues regarding co-branding must follow the guidelines above and require review by University Counsel, Public Relations and Publications.
+Issues regarding co-branding must follow the guidelines above and require review by University Counsel, Public Relations, and Marketing and Branding.

 Guidelines for Use of Name by Faculty, Staff, Students and Alumni